numieq/tsa/README.md

 where the star stands for complex conjugate.

-Let $D$ denote the observed domain of the signal, Then, any linear estimate for the signal,
+Let $D$ denote the observed domain of the signal.
+It can be shown, that any linear estimate for the signal,

 $$ {\bf s}(t) = \int_Dh(t,\tau){\bf X}_{\tau}{\rm d}\tau $$

-minimizing the variance, satisfies the integral equation
+minimizing the variance, also satisfies the integral equation

 $$ \int_DR(t,\tau)h(s,\tau){\rm d}\tau = f(t,s) \\,,\\quad t,s\in\overline{D}=D\cup\Gamma $$